Grivel-l/CustomBar/README.md

 # CustomBar

-A customizable status bar for your desktop environment
+A customizable status bar for your tiled desktop environment